dapierce/dapierce.github.io/content/blog/2023-03-01-new-website.md

 Once I had a decent looking site made on Codespaces, I commited my work to my personal repository, and then went to [Netlify](https://www.netlify.com/) for free web hosting.
 I don't get a ton of traffic, so the free plan works great for my blog.
 On your Netlify account, you can log in with GitHub and just directly deploy your website's repository.
 Since I have a domain name, I set that up on the **Domain Management** settings in Netlify, and within a day I had my new website on my address.

 If you don't need a fancy domain name, then you can simply host your website using GitHub for free by naming your website repository **\<username\>.github.io**.
-The website will then become public at **http://\<username\>.github.io** and that can be your new, free home on the internet.
+After a bit of effort setting up GitHub Actions, the website will then become public at **http://\<username\>.github.io** and that can be your new, free home on the internet.

 ## Alternatives